Applelo/compotes/docs/guide/dropdown.md

 - `init` (boolean): Init the component on creation
 - `enforceType` ('default' or 'menu'): The type of the dropdown
 - `openOn` ('click' or 'hover'): Open the dropdown on click/hover from the trigger element
 - `equalizeWidth` (boolean): Equalize width on the trigger and the container.
-It will refresh on mutation observer (if enable)
+It will refresh on mutation observer (if enabled)
 - `mutationObserver` (boolean): Use MutationObserver to update component on changes
 - `on` (object): events to listen to